openstad/openstad-docs/technical/deploying/README.md

 We advice deploying the openstad servers with Kubernetes.
 We have Helm charts ready for an easy deployment.

-For more info check background of Kubernetes
+For more an introduction to our setup checkout the [Kubernetes](/technical/deploying/kubernetes.md)

-For specific instructions checkout Installing on Digital Ocean
+For specific instructions checkout [Installing on Digital Ocean](/technical/installing-on-digital-ocean.md), for other cloud providers it will be similar.